-OSSE is responsible for overseeing state-level functions and activities, as required by the federal law, Elementary and Secondary Education Act of 1965, as amended by Every Student Succeeds Act of 2015 (ESSA) (20 U.S.C. § 6301 et seq.)(, and District law, the Testing Integrity Act of 2013, as amended (DC Law 20-27; DC Official Code § 38-771.01 et seq. and § 38-2602(b)(20)) ("Testing Integrity Act").
+OSSE is responsible for overseeing state-level functions and activities, as required by the federal law, Elementary and Secondary Education Act of 1965, as amended by ESSA (20 U.S.C. § 6301 et seq.)(, and District law, the Testing Integrity Act of 2013, as amended (DC Law 20-27; DC Official Code § 38-771.01 et seq. and § 38-2602(b)(20)) ("Testing Integrity Act").
 OSSE is also responsible for establishing policy, regulations, and guidelines that ensure statewide assessments are administered with fidelity.
 OSSE's responsibilities include: